isomerpages/psd-publicservice/_what-we-do/One Purpose Many Possibilities/Keep Us Secure.md

 ---
 <h4>Are you driven by the purpose of ensuring the safety and security of our community?</h4>
 <p>The security sector welcomes individuals who share our passion and commitment
-to making Singapore a haven where peaceful nights and secure neighbourhoods define our everyday lives.
-Join us in safeguarding our nation's well-being and creating a safer future for all.</p>
+to safeguarding Singapore’s peace and security, and creating a safer home for all.</p>
 <p>Find out more about the various agencies that protect and keep Singapore
 safe.</p>
 <p></p>